Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

 \subsection{Source-subtracted low-resolution images}

-The mid-resolution images \autoref{fig:imga} and \autoref{fig:imgc} show the presence of an extended, diffuse radio emission superimposed on the bright sources associated with individual radio galaxies, the GReET and the radio phoenix.
-In the LOFAR images, emission with an extension of several 100\,kpc is visible at 54\,MHz as well as 144\,MHz.
+The medium-resolution images \autoref{fig:imga} and \autoref{fig:imgc} show an extended diffuse radio emission superimposed on the bright sources associated with individual radio galaxies, the GReET and the radio phoenix.
+In the LOFAR images, emission with an extension of several 100\,kpc is visible at 54\,MHz as well as at 144\,MHz.
 This emission is associated with the radio halo detected in A1033 \citep{Botteon2022}.
-To isolate the emission of the radio halo from the foreground sources, we obtain a model for the compact sources based on high-resolution (Briggs~$=-1.0$) images at 54\,MHz, 144\,MHz and 323\,MHz.
-This model is restricted to the clean components in a region which only includes the sources present in the high resolution images (so e.g. the radio galaxies, GReET and phoenix) and subtracted from the data, identical regions are used at all three frequencies.
-We re-image the subtracted data, using baselines in the range 100-20000$\,\lambda$ and tapering the imaging weights to a resolution of 25'' to enhance the extended emission.
-The resulting images are displayed in \autoref{fig:imghalo} together with the regions we used to restrict our subtract model.
+To isolate the emission of the radio halo from the foreground sources, we obtained a model for the compact sources based on high-resolution (Briggs~$=-1.0$) images at 54\,MHz, 144\,MHz, and 323\,MHz.
+This model is restricted to the clean components in a region that only includes the sources in the high-resolution images (e.g., the radio galaxies, GReET, and phoenix), and subtracted from the data, identical regions are used at all three frequencies.
+We reimaged the subtracted data using baselines in the range 100-20000$\,\lambda$ and tapering the imaging weights to a resolution of 25'' to enhance the extended emission.
+The resulting images are displayed in \autoref{fig:imghalo} together with the regions we used to restrict our subtraction- model.
 In the LOFAR maps at 54 and 144\,MHz in \autoref{fig:imghalo}, the extended emission is significantly detected at a surface brightness above $5 \sigma_\mathrm{rms}$ for a region with a diameter of $\approx700\,$kpc except for the subtracted regions.
-The shape is approximately circular in both frequencies, however, some morphological differences exist.
-At 54\,MHz, the halo appears to extend further to the Southwest, while a hole in the emission is visible in the Northeast.
-Given the complex procedure of the calibration of a bright, extended source with complex morphology superimposed on the faint, even more extended halo emission together with the source subtraction, we cannot exclude the possibility that these differences in morphology in the lower-significance regime are not physical but rather artifacts in the data.
-At 323\,MHz, the detected emission appears more patchy, likely due to artifacts caused by calibration errors or radio frequency interference in the GMRT map.
-In the low-resolution images, we also display the point-source subtracted Chandra X-ray contours from \citet{deGasperin2015}, the shape of the radio emission is approximately circular and mostly confined within the X-ray contours.
+The shape is approximately circular in both frequencies, but some morphological differences exist.
+At 54\,MHz, the halo appears to extend further to the southwest, while a hole in the emission is visible in the northeast.
+Given the complex procedure of the calibration of a bright, extended source with complex morphology superimposed on the faint, even more extended halo emission together with the source subtraction, we cannot exclude the possibility that these differences in morphology in the lower-significance regime are not physical, but rather artifacts in the data.
+At 323\,MHz, the detected emission appears more patchy, probably because of artifacts caused by calibration errors or radio frequency interference in the GMRT map.
+In the low-resolution images, we also display the point-source-subtracted Chandra X-ray contours from \citet{deGasperin2015}.
+The shape of the radio emission is approximately circular and mostly confined within the X-ray contours.